abhinavk99/jikanpy/V4_upgrade_changes.md

 - `/user` is renamed to `/users`. endpoint still has lots of url params.
 Will take some re working
 - `/producer` is renamed to `/producers`.
 Paging is only spported on search.
 No longer returns anime
 - `/magazine` is renamed to `/magazines`.
 Is only a search endpoint now

+### More on search
+The `search` method in `jikan` only supports: anime, characters, clubs, magazines, manga, people, producers, and users.
+	These are all the endpoints that currently have `get`*endpoint_name*`Search` child endpoints.
+Other endpoints may have some other method of search, but it's more like a filtered list since they don't support the `q` query parameter.
+They also typically have non-uniform URL parameters which make it difficult to construct the URLs in one place.
+Therefore, other search-like endpoints should be handled by their own methods.
+For example, the endpoints `schedules`, `seasons`, and `genres` all have a `get` endpoint, they require different URL params and no query params.
+So these searches can be handled via extensions inside the method.

 ## Things new in v4